dacie-00/dacie-00/README.md

 A passionate software developer who loves web development with some recreational game development on the side.

+---

 My top 3 projects -

 <a href="https://github.com/dacie-00/homework-final">Mock mini bank</a>

 A bank simulation made with PHP 8 and Laravel 11 with features such as creating bank accounts, making transfers, making investments in cryptocurrencies.

+<a href="https://github.com/dacie-00/homework-article-website">Article website</a>

+Article website based on the MVC architecture with common CRUD functionality for articles.

+<a href="https://github.com/dacie-00/homework-crpyto-trade-v2">Cryptocurrency trading simulation</a>

+A simulated cryptocurrency trading site utilizing a public cryptocurrency API for fetching data.

 ---